 A tumor (2) of the zona glomerulosa can be the cause of hyperaldosteronism.
 Rarely, an overactivated angiotensin receptor (1) can result in primary hyperaldosteronism.
-Secondary hyperaldosteronism is due to increased levels of angiotensin II or renin (3), which cause increased aldosterone secretion (like in liver cirrhosis
+Secondary hyperaldosteronism is due to increased levels of angiotensin II or renin (3), which cause

 I. Adrenalectomy of an aldosterone-producing adrenal tumor is effective in treating aldosterone-induced hypertension.
 II.
 Primary hyperaldosteronism is a relatively uncommon cause of hypertension.